-- 1. Taking the result of the play, or - 2.
-Having the entire play nullified, with runners returning to the last base held at the time of the play.
+- 11.10.15.1 Taking the result of the play, or - 11.10.15.2 Having the entire play nullified, with runners returning to the last base held at the time of the play.

-Exception to Effect Sec.
-10 0 (2): If the play was the result of the completion of the batter's turn at bat, and the option is taken to nullify the play, that batter resumes batting, assuming the ball and strike count he had prior to completing his turn at bat, and runners are returned to the bases held at the time of the pitch p.
-When a coach unintentionally is hit with a thrown ball or batted fair ball while in the coaches box.
+Exception to Effect: If the play was the result of the completion of the batter's turn at bat, and the option is taken to nullify the play, that batter resumes batting, assuming the ball and strike count he had prior to completing his turn at bat, and runners are returned to the bases held at the time of the pitch

-11. Courtesy Runner
+- 11.10.16 When a coach unintentionally is hit with a thrown ball or batted fair ball while in the coaches' box. - 11.11 Courtesy Runner